Topological invariance of Liouville structures for taut foliations and Anosov flows: Introduction

 \begin{propintro} If $\Phi$ is a contact Anosov flow for a positive (resp.~negative) contact structure $\xi$, and if $\Phi$ is tangent to a positive (resp.~negative) contact structure $\xi'$, then $\xi$ and $\xi'$ are contact homotopic. \end{propintro}

-\begin{proof} We have $\xi = E^{ss} \oplus E^{uu}$, where $E^{ss}$ and $E^{uu}$ denote the strong stable and unstable bundles of $\Phi$, respectively.
+\begin{proof} We have $\xi = E^{ss} \oplus E^{uu}$, where $E^{ss}$ and $E^{uu}$ denote the strong-stable and unstable bundles of $\Phi$, respectively.
 In particular, those are $C^1$.
 By Hozoori~\cite[Theorem 1.8]{Hoz24}, $\xi'$ is homotopic to a contact structure which belongs to a bicontact structure supporting $\Phi$.
 In particular, it is transverse to $E^s$.
 We can apply a $C^1$-small perturbation to $\xi$ to make it transverse to $E^{ss}$ as well.
 We can then flow along $\Phi$ to homotope the contact structures to ones that are $C^0$-close to $E^{wu}$, and the uniqueness of contact structures approximating $\mathcal{F}^{wu}$ finishes the proof. \end{proof}

-Note that here we use Vogel for a foliation that is not quite $C^2$, but Vogel's proof works verbatim, since the foliations are admissible so that any subset that is saturated by leaves has linear holonomy; the additional transverse control is not required.\footnote{One may believe that there should be a proof of the previous proposition that does not rely on Vogel's uniqueness result.
+Note that here we use Vogel's theorem for a foliation that is not quite $C^2$.
+However, Vogel's original proof would apply here since the foliations under consideration have no closed leaves and every minimal set has a curve with attracting holonomy; no additional transverse control is required.\footnote{One may believe that there should be a proof of the previous proposition that does not rely on Vogel's uniqueness result.
 For instance, one might try to find a suitable contact form $\alpha'$ for $\xi'$ whose Reeb vector field is transverse to $\xi$ with the correct orientation; that would ensure that the linear interpolation between $\alpha'$ and $\alpha$ (the contact form whose Reeb vector field generates $\Phi$) is a path of contact forms.
 Unfortunately, we were unable to make this strategy work.}

 As a byproduct of Theorem~\ref{thmintro:anosov} and Marty's result, we obtain:

 \begin{thmintro} Let $\Phi$ be a positive (resp.~negative) skewed $\R$-covered Anosov flow with supporting bicontact structure $(\xi_-, \xi_+)$.
 Then $\xi_+$ (resp.~$\xi_-$) admits a contact form whose Reeb vector field is Anosov and isotopically equivalent to $\Phi$. \end{thmintro}